 Regular cyclists understand the power that cycling has on transforming the body.
 From both a speed and strength perspective, cycling builds the muscular structure while targeting cardiovascular endurance.
+Cycling tones and works many muscles in the body.
 While the primary muscles targeted are certainly the lower body muscles, the arm muscles as well the as the core also get in a great workout.
-Cycling has a variety of general health benefits such as fat lose, heart and lung function improvement, calorie burner, and targeting most the major muscle groups in the body.
+Cycling has a variety of general health benefits such as fat loss, heart and lung function improvement, calorie burner, and targeting most of the major muscle groups in the body.
 The overall result of regular cycling is a lean, fit body with notable stamina increases.

 Next, cycling targets the gluteal muscles, otherwise known as the buttocks.
 The three muscles in the gluteal group include the gluteus maximus, the gluteus medius, and the gluteus minimus.
 Together, these three muscles make up the buttocks, but the gluteus maximus is the most well-known and prominent.
 This area is essential while biking, as the three muscles work in unison with the hips in order to rotate the thighs during any motion in the body.
 Biking generally gives the gluteus a unique tone paired with very strong muscles.

 While the legs and glutes are certainly most recognized and noticeable muscles toned during a bicycle ride, additional areas are also targeted.
 The core musculature, which includes the back and stomach, is also worked during rides.
 Tights abs enable the rider to pedal stronger and more efficiently, also serving to take pressure off of the lower back muscles.
 In addition, cycling helps to improve overall balance skills.
 For instance, biking targets the spinal erectors as well as the hip flexors, key elements in balance.